Continuing Education Activity

 - Neuroendocrine factors— Researchers have found that hypercortisolemia attributed to depressive disorder is related to the degeneration of neurons in the hippocampus leading to cognitive impairment.

-- Genetic factors— C9ORF72 repeats on chromosome 9 is found in patients suffering from depressive cognitive disorders.
+- Genetic factors— C9ORF72 repeats on chromosome 9 are found in patients suffering from depressive cognitive disorders.
 This has been earlier correlated with neurodegenerative dementia.
 This finding confirms the genetic association of depressive cognitive disorders.

-- Psychosocial and environmental factors— the interplay of various factors such as abuse (mental and physical) in the past, poor social support, loss of a job, negative life events, and substance abuse leads to increased stress and depression by altering the hypothalamic-pituitary axis which eventually causes cognitive impairment.
+- Psychosocial and environmental factors— the interplay of various factors such as abuse (mental and physical) in the past, poor social support, loss of a job, negative life events, and substance abuse leads to increased stress and depression by altering the hypothalamic-pituitary axis, which eventually causes cognitive impairment.

 The pathophysiology of depressive cognitive disorders is originated from the underlying neuropsychiatric disorder.
 Due to the overlapping signs and symptoms of depression and dementia, it becomes difficult to discern the exact pathology of cognitive impairment.
 Numerous cognitive deficits are found in late-onset depression.
 Among those, memory impairment (anterograde and retrograde) is extensively analyzed for the evaluation of cognitive distinctions in depressive disorder and dementia.
 Major depressive disorder depicts a multitude of deficits in the spheres of episodic memory, including explicit vocal and visual memory domains.
 The implicit memory functions are preserved.
 This memory impairment is secondary to the temporal lobe abnormality seen in a depressive disorder.
 Circadian rhythm disruption seen in depression has been theorized to contribute to cognitive decline.

 Patients with neurodegenerative dementia exhibit a considerably more fast rate of forgetting as differed to depressed and normal people who forget data at a similar rate.
 Depressed individuals with memory impairment also tend to show less random variation in their responses.
-A clearcut ‘unified theory’ for the cognitive impairment in depression has not been formulated, but research points to an encoding problem seen in these patients.
+A clear-cut ‘unified theory’ for the cognitive impairment in depression has not been formulated, but research points to an encoding problem seen in these patients.
 A depressive disorder is associated with negative automatic thought (NAT) and rumination, which encroach into the consciousness affecting cognition.
 Lack of natural instincts linked with motivation, impetus, action, concentration, and arousal seems to be associated with the presence of effort mandating cognitive impairment in depressive disorders.

 History and Physical